wendyverdonk93/docs/content/integrations/ecommerce-integrations/prestashop-1-7/faq/do-you-support-thirty-bees.md

 read_more: "."
 aliases: [/integrations/prestashop-1-7/faq/do-you-support-thirty-bees/]
 ---
-Email our Integration Team at <integration@multisafepay.com> when you use the Prestashop fork [thirty bees](https://thirtybees.com/blog/what-is-thirty-bees)
+If you use the Prestashop [thirty bees](https://thirtybees.com/blog/what-is-thirty-bees) fork, email the Integration Team at <integration@multisafepay.com>